datacarpentry/organization-genomics/_episodes/01-tidiness.md

 Including dates on your lab notebook pages, the samples themselves and in any records about those samples helps you associate everything with each other later.
-Using dates also helps create unique identifiers, because even if you process the same sample twice, you don't usually do it on the same day, or if you do, you're aware of it and give them names like A and B.
+Using dates also helps create unique identifiers, because even if you process the same sample twice, you do not usually do it on the same day, or if you do, you're aware of it and give them names like A and B.

 > ## Unique identifiers